MoldyMacaroniX/dashword.net/_src/pages/author-terms.md

 - You claim to own all rights to your article.
 - Dashword.net can publicly publish your work with any changes made to it, but we will still credit you.
 - All information on your unique author page will be displayed publicly on our website.
 You can request changes to your unique author page by emailing us.
 All changes must be confirmed by us but you can remove your profile at any time.
+- You have not shared any email communications with us with anyone else.

 If you would like to make changes to your submission first, please do so before confirming that we can use your article.